quintans/modgraphdot/README.md

 Modgraphdot converts “go mod graph” output into Graphviz's DOT language, for use with Graphviz visualization and analysis tools like dot, dotty, and sccmap.

+This tools allows us to create a tree of dependencies that stop at the dependency that we are looking for, resulting in a shorter tree.

+> *Warning:** due to cyclic dedependencies, the tree might not present ALL the branches

 Usage:

 `go mod graph | modgraphdot > graph.dot`